To use bootstrap pagination in Laravel 8, you must add it explicitly in the boot

 Paginator::useBootstrap();

-Alternatively you can also pass it directly with the blade file.
-However it is always recommended to do this using the AppServiceProvider
+Alternatively you may also pass it directly along the blade file.
+However, it is preferred to do this using your AppServiceProvider file.

 // Directly in your blade file